bcgov/digital-trust-toolkit/applications/application-envirochem.md

 1. Envirochem MUST send an invitation to the other business entity via email to initiate the exchange of information.
 2. The receiving party MUST use the invitation in order to establish a secure connection.

 ## 2.5.2.
-Issuance of TSM Credential
+Third Party Verification of TSM Protocols

 1. Using the established connection, Envirochem MUST receive a credential request from the client.
 2. Continuing from step 1, the client MUST provide all of the following attributes in the credential request as outlined in the [TSM Protocol Credential GF]( https://github.com/bcgov/bc-vcpedia/blob/main/credentials/credential-tsm-protocol.md) __except any verifier attributes__: